rentership ~ occupation, analysis

 Note:

-This adjustment is inexact since the data is available for all people in full time occupation rather than just HRP (which is the unit of measurement in tenure data).
-This means that likely an HRP would be an older person, the counts in age dataset include other members of the household which are possibly younger, creating a slight disconnect between the 2 datasets.
+Using this data gives an inexact adjustment since this data is available for all residents aged 16 years and over in employment rather than just HRP (which is the unit of measurement in tenure data).
+This means that an HRP could be a singular older person, whereas the counts in age dataset include other members of the household which are possibly younger, creating a slight disconnect between the 2 datasets.

-It is neverthless instructive to use this information as the downsides due to excluding this information outweigh downsided due to (incorrectly) including it.
+It is neverthless instructive to use this data as the downsides due to excluding this information outweigh downsided due to (incorrectly) including it.

-Since, the interest lies in proportion of rentership for each occupation, per occupation totals for each MSOA are added to the dataset.
+Since, the interest lies in proportion of rentership for each occupation, per occupation totals for each MSOA are added to the dataset, setting us up for a Binomial counts of Success-Failures type of model.

 Filter